LLnCSoftware/mserve/README.md

 #### Secure Invocation:

 Secure Invocation:
-The practice of executing only a limited set of pre-defined q functions in a controlled manner, disallowing arbitrary string evaluation.
-This mitigates security risks such as code injection, which can arise from evaluating client-provided strings containing malicious code.
-Like conventional API calls, Secure Invocation ensures that only registered and explicitly permitted functions can be executed, and that their arguments are properly validated or sanitized.
+The practice of executing only a limited set of pre-defined q functions in a ?? controlled manner, disallowing arbitrary string evaluation.
+This reduces security risks such as code injection, which can arise from evaluating client-provided strings containing potentially malicious code.
+Like conventional API calls, Secure Invocation ensures that only registered and explicitly permitted functions can be executed, and that their arguments are properly validated (and potentially sanitized.)
 It also prevents the execution of arbitrary expressions passed as arguments.

 _Security Guarantees_ ??? (need to rethink this part maybe)